Video Surveillance Guidelines for Public Bodies

 IPC Consultation Process

 If you are considering the implementation of video surveillance, you can submit your materials for our office’s consultation process.
 Examples of the type of material our office could provide comment on are policies, procedures and/or PIA.
 While our office prefers that we are provided the opportunity to provide consultative advice prior to the implementation of a program of practice, our office may provide comments on programs or practices already in place.
-For more information on the consultation process, please see under the For Public Bodies tab: https://oipc.sk.ca/resources/privacy/.
+For more information on the consultation process, please see consultation request form under the resource directory at : https://oipc.sk.ca/resources/resource-directory/.